AquaShyWasp/AutoOS/README.md

   - Place new scripts on the scripts folder.

+## How to make scripts for AutoOS
 If you are a developer, AutoOS is basically a large framework with all the boring and hard work already done for you.

 To make your own script for AutoOS:

-Create your script in the scripts folder. add this line at the top:
+Create your script in the scripts folder.
+Add this line at the top:

 #Include ./lib/AOS.ahk